BrentonEarl/w3af-sbo/README.md

 ### Build

-1. Install Slackware64-current in a virtual machine
+1. Install Slackware-current in a virtual machine
 2. Build the latest git revision of slackrepo
 3. Install slackrepo in the fresh VM of Slackware
 4. Clone the w3af-sbo repository into /home/$USER